Bobby Wilder Press Conference (Video and Transcript)

 By ODU Athletics

-Below is the transcript from today's Bobby Wilder press conference.
+Below is the transcript of the Bobby Wilder press conference.